 Mauritius is considered one of Africa’s strongest democracies.

 Mauritius is considered one of Africa’s strongest democracies.
 Nearly 90 percent of Mauritians voted in the 2019 general elections.
 Mauritius has one of the most open media environments on the continent.
+Leaked recordings in the weeks before the election of private telephone conversations of opposition politicians dating back to 2019 have sparked allegations of wiretapping.
+This, in turn, has led the government to block social media platforms in the lead-up to the election, introducing unanticipated drama to the polls.

-Mauritius’s strong governance credentials have made it a popular destination for financial investment and tourism.
+Mauritius’s stability and strong governance credentials have made it a popular destination for financial investment and tourism.
 This has translated into high-quality health care, increased educational opportunities, and a 22-percent increase in per capita income over the past decade.
 Parties compete over how to better deliver services to their constituents.

 The Electoral Boundaries Commission enjoys the trust of a strong majority of Mauritians and a reputation for impartiality.
 The 2019 election saw isolated cases of irregularities such as citizens not being able to vote because their names were not found on voting registries, which have led to court challenges.
 In its election observer report, the African Union offered recommendations including reforming political party and candidate finance law, enacting laws designed to increase the number of female candidates, increasing the participation of civil society in elections, and updating procedures for ballot counting.
 The EBC will be under more scrutiny to improve the administration of the 2024 polls.